stas-prokopiev/jupyter_process_manager/README.rst

 Usage examples
 ===================================================================

-Lets say that you want to run many processes with different arguments for the function below
+| Lets say that you want to run some function defined in file **test_function.py**
+| with different arguments as separate processes and have control over them.

 .. code-block:: python

+    # In the file test_function.py
     def test_just_wait(int_seconds):
         for int_num in range(int_seconds):
             print(int_num)